epinio/docs/docs/references/authentication_oidc.md

       - name: Org1
 ```

 The groups will be evaluated in order.
-In the previous example if the user is a member of both the `Org1:Admins` and `Org1:TeamBlue` then he will get the `admin` role.
+In the previous example if the user is a member of both `Org1:Admins` and `Org1:TeamBlue` then that user will get the `admin` role.

-Please note that the role is bound when the user is created, and any modification of the groups will not reflect to already existing users.
+Please note that the role is bound when the user is created.
+Any modification of the groups will not propagate to already existing users.